hakaiSAN/GCMTest/README.md

 GCMTest
 ======
-A simple example application using GCM
+A minimal example using GCM